libp2p/docs/content/concepts/pubsub/overview.md

 PubSub systems that are centralized rely on a centralized broker, known as a message broker, which is responsible for filtering and forwarding messages.
-In P2P PubSub systems, however, there is no centralized broker; instead, each node in the network is both a publisher and a subscriber and is responsible for forwarding messages to other nodes.
-In a P2P PubSub system, all peers participate in delivering messages throughout the network.
+In P2P PubSub systems, however, there is no centralized broker.
+Instead, each node in the network is both a publisher and a subscriber and is responsible for forwarding messages to other nodes.
+All peers participate in delivering messages throughout the network.

 There are different types of PubSub models, like event-based, data-centric, content-based, and topic-based, each with its use cases and advantages.
 The event-based model is useful for systems that react to specific events in real time, while the data-centric model is best suited for systems that share and synchronize data among multiple nodes.
 Content-based and topic-based models provide more fine-grained control over message filtering and routing.
 In general, desirable model properties include:

 - **Reliability**: All messages get delivered to all peers subscribed to the topic.
 - **Speed**: Messages are delivered quickly.